techfolios/template-old/projects/Final_Exam.md

 <img class="ui fluid centered image" src="/images/Screen Shot 2017-05-09 at 20.57.54.png">

-To catch the back end development of the project, you can go here [here](https://avalunch.github.io/).
+To catch the back end development of the project, you can go [here](https://avalunch.github.io/).